x0reaxeax/GroundedMinimal/README.md

 #### Spawning via CLI
 Refer to [CLI Usage](#cli-usage).

+### Summon
+SinglePlayer only class summoner.
+Can easily crash the game when summoning weird stuff.
+Choose a class from the list of and click the 'Summon' button.

 ## CLI Usage
 The debug console can be used to execute the following commands: